New home warranty

 Home renovations do not require home warranty coverage or that the builder is licensed under the New Home Buyer Protection Act, except when it results in over 75% of the completed home being brand new construction.

-If you have questions about whether a renovation meets the definition of a new home, please contact the Residential Protection Program.
+If you have questions about whether a renovation meets the definition of a new home, contact the Residential Protection Program.

 Landowners who want to build their own homes can do so with an owner builder authorization.
 An approved owner builder can choose to build with or without home warranty.